 Check key cabinet and key log for proper procedure and compliance with company policy

 REPORTS AND COMMUNICATIONS

 Prepare reports for owners, detailing cash flow, maintenance budgets, and marketing strategies.
 Coordinate format and content with accounting department.

 Review and inspect all capital replacement plans in the region, ensure all are within the scope of the Asset Business Plan and/or budget.
 Communicate with RVP/Owners for appropriate approvals as necessary.

 Maintain control over on-site expenditures, reviewing for approval purchase requisitions over $500.
-(All expenses over $5000 must be approved by the Regional Vice President unless approved in advance in the Operating Budget).
+All expenses over $5000 must be approved by the Regional Vice President (or Vice President in some regions, as dictated by the Vice President) unless approved in advance in the Operating Budget.

-Field calls from residents, review and respond to resident survey cards.
-Confer with Regional Vice President on all policy exceptions.
+Field calls from residents, review respond to resident survey cards.
+Confer with Regional Vice President (or Vice President in some regions, as dictated by the Vice President) on all policy exceptions.

 Analyze and evaluate personnel needs throughout the region, including management, leasing and maintenance personnel.
-Serve as final authority for hiring decisions, with recommendations from the Business Manager.
+Serve as final authority for hiring decisions, with recommendations from the Property Manager.

-Review/approve salary adjustments from on-site personnel, upon recommendation from Business Manager.
+Review/approve salary adjustments from on-site personnel, upon recommendation from Property Manager.
 Regional Property Manager may reserve the right to conduct or audit annual reviews if desired.